 What is oil well cement?
-Oil well cement, also known as plugging cement, is a kind of special cement used in the cementing engineering of oil well or gas well.
+Oil well cement, also known as plugging cement, is a kind of special cement used in the cementing engineering of oil wells or gas wells.
 It consists of Portland cement or blended cement, plus additives.
-Its performance is consistently stable in well cementing applications at extremes of depth, temperature, and pressure.
+Its performance is consistently stable in well-cementing applications at extremes of depth, temperature, and pressure.

 In the exploitation process of petroleum and natural gas, when the drilling depth reaches the design requirements, we usually put a steel casing into the borehole and pump cement slurry into the borehole around the casing to cement the casing with the surrounding formation.
 This process not only blocks the oil, gas, and water layers but also forms an isolated channel from the oil or gas layer to the surface.

 Good liquidity.
 After mixed with water, the oil well cement has low consistency, low free water content, and high sedimentary stability, which is conducive to pumping in operation.

 Appropriate setting time.
 Under different temperature and pressure conditions, the oil well cement slurry has a long thickening time to ensure that it can quickly set after cementing and produce certain mechanical strength.
 The interval between its initial and final setting time is short.

 Appropriate density.
 After mixing oil well cement with water, it has appropriate slurry density to meet the needs of cementing operation of various rock formations.